Our 2026 LOOKBOOK IS HERE

 The Service Model: White-Glove Ambassador Experience

-This was not “pick a pair.”
+This was not a transactional “pick a pair” interaction.

-• Private styling conversation
+• Private styling conversations

 • Fit adjustments